Topological insulators and K-theory: Introduction

-Physicists originally proposed two ways to define a $\mathbb{Z}_2$-valued topological invariants using different perspectives.
+Physicists originally proposed two different ways to model this $\mathbb{Z}_2$-valued invariant.
 The Kane--Mele invariant was first defined in the quantum spin Hall effect in graphene \cite{KM05}, and subsequently generalized to 3d topological insulators \cite{FKM07}.
 It is defined as the product of the signs of Pfaffians over the fixed points of the time reversal symmetry.
-In contrast to the discrete Pfaffian formalism of the Kane--Mele invariant, the Chern--Simons invariant has an integral form defined by the variation of Chern--Simons actions under a specific gauge transformation induced by the time reversal symmetry \cite{QHZ08}.
+In contrast to the discrete Pfaffian formalism of the Kane--Mele invariant, the Chern--Simons invariant has an integral form as the odd topological index of a specific gauge transformation induced by the time reversal symmetry \cite{QHZ08}.
 In string theory, the Chern--Simons invariant is also called the Wess--Zumino--Witten (WZW) topological term.
-The WZW term is an action functional in gauge theory, and the Kane--Mele invariant is derived from an effective fermionic field theroy.
-In fact, the Kane--Mele invariant and the Chern--Simons invariant are equivalent, so we view them as different aspects of the same $\mathbb{Z}_2$ invariant, and we call both of them the topological $\mathbb{Z}_2$ invariant.
+The WZW term is an action functional in gauge theory, and the Kane--Mele invariant is derived from an effective quantum field theory.
+In fact, the Kane--Mele invariant and the Chern--Simons invariant are equivalent, so we view them as different aspects of the same $\mathbb{Z}_2$ invariant, which is the so-called topological $\mathbb{Z}_2$ invariant.
+For a summary of these results, see e.g. \cite{KLW15}.

-In this work, we will explain that the topological $\mathbb{Z}_2$ invariant can be simply understood via a mod 2 index theorem derived from a time reversal invariant Hamiltonian.
-More precisely, first, the analytical $\mathbb{Z}_2$ index of the effective Hamiltonian can be interpreted as the mod 2 spectral flow of chiral zero modes, which counts the parity of Majorana zero modes.
-And secondly, the analytical $\mathbb{Z}_2$ index via the index theorem can be computed by a topological $\mathbb{Z}_2$ index based on the Chern character.
+In the various proposed ways, the $\Z_2$ invariant takes values in different abstract groups.
+For instance in the 3d case, in several identifications $\Z_2$ is just a factor of a product, with other factors corresponding to weak topological insulators, or other times a factor $\Z$ appears that is disregarded, see e.g.\ \cite[Theroem 11.14]{FM13} where the relevant group is $\Z\oplus \Z_2^{\times 4}$ and \cite[Equation (27)]{K09} where the relevant group is $\Z\oplus \Z_2^{\times 3}$.
+In our treatment, we naturally obtain a unique receptacle for the $\Z_2$ invariant.
+The analytical and topological index both point out the $\mathbb{Z}_2$ invariant really lives in $KO^{-2}(pt)$.
+That is, the abstract group, in which the $\Z_2$ invariant lies, is isomorphic just to $\Z_2$.
+Index theory has the advantage over K-theory in that local geometric pictures can be seen from an index theorem by looking at, for example, the spectral flow.
+The fact that the topological $\mathbb{Z}_2$ invariant belongs to $KO^{-2}(pt)$ cannot be seen from K-theory only.